What Is the Fear Of Elevators Called?

 Causes, Symptoms, and Coping Strategies

 Elevators are a common part of modern life, making our journeys quicker and more convenient.
-However, for some individuals, the mere thought of stepping into an elevator can trigger intense feelings of anxiety, fear, or panic.
-This phenomenon, known as elevator phobia (or elevatophobia), affects many people, and understanding it is the first step towards overcoming it.
+However, for some people, just thinking about getting into an elevator can cause strong anxiety, fear, or panic.
+This phenomenon is called elevator phobia (or elevatophobia).
+It affects many people.
+Understanding it is the first step to overcoming it.
 In this article, we'll explore the causes, symptoms, and effective coping strategies for those who struggle with this fear.

 What Causes Fear of Elevators?